RPL-CS-UCL/mppl_odom_broadcaster/README.md

-# mppl_odom_broadcaster
+# odom_frame_broadcaster
-Broadcasts the odometry frame for RB-KAIROS and MPPL
+For republishing odometry as a frame on the MPPL robot